Data Centers in Pau

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Pau, as of September 2025.
-Secure, private connections to cloud providers like AWS, Google Cloud, and Microsoft Azure require network links to major interconnection hubs such as Bordeaux, Toulouse, or Marseille.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Pau as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via private network extensions to primary interconnection points in Paris or Marseille.

-Bare Metal: Bare metal server options are available, providing dedicated compute for performance-critical workloads.
-Providers with a strong presence in France, such as OVHcloud and Leaseweb, can serve the region effectively.
+Bare Metal: Bare metal server options are available, providing dedicated compute for performance-sensitive workloads.
+Providers such as OVHcloud offer services in the region, suitable for businesses needing raw processing power.

 Power Analysis